-Also known as Holy Thursday, Maundy Thursday has been celebrated since the earliest days of the Christian Church.
+Also known as Holy Thursday or Good Thursday, Maundy Thursday has been celebrated since the earliest days of the Christian Church.

 It commemorates Jesus' last supper with his disciples and the institution of the Lord's Supper and established the ceremony known as the Eucharist.